MUSIC EVENTS, Summer 2014

 Boulder Public Library Free Concerts

 Boulder Public Library presents dozens of outstanding concerts each year that are free and open to the public.
-Midday Music Meditations happen on 2nd Wednesdays from noon-1pm; the Third Tuesday Lunchtime Concert Series is from noon-1pm on 3rd Tuesdays.
+Midday Music performances happen on 2nd Wednesdays from noon-1pm; the Third Tuesday Lunchtime Concert Series is from noon-1pm on 3rd Tuesdays.
 Some highlights are listed below; check http://bplnow.boulderlibrary.org for more.
-Most performances are in the library’s Canyon Theater, 1000 Canyon Blvd., 303-441-4492.
+Most performances are at the library’s Canyon Theater, 1000 Canyon Blvd., 303-441-4492.

 Boulder Symphony Orchestra